cottoknoah/JavaFX-Practice/README.md

 # Tasks

 - Follow PDF guidelines in resource files
+- Practice Logic
-- Practice Logic and Algorithms
+- Practice Algorithms
 - Use built in methods
 - Assist in semester projects
 - Mentor others in setting up IDEA configurations and structure best practices